arturjaworski/Colorizer/README.md

 2. Share your `.txt` files in your project directory.

-3. Integrate Colorizer with your Xcode project to regenerate `.clr` file on every build using "Run Script Phase".
+3. Integrate Colorizer with your Xcode project to regenerate `.clr` file on every build using Build Phases.

 4. Install your color palette in your system placing it in `~/Library/Colors/`.